drcereceres/UpStream/src/readme.txt

 * Fixed some Projects description not being rendered as HTML
 * Small text update on the "Project Progress Icons" options
 * Fixed Notes/Description losing their formatting on frontend
+* Fixed bug where it was impossible to expand table rows on frontend browsing through small-screens

 = [1.16.4] - 2018-04-18 =